Garokk: Fictional character biography

-Zaladane later captured an adventurer called Kirk Marston and magically resurrected Garokk in the body of Kirk Marston using the ashes of the deceased previous Petrified Man.
-Marston's body quickly transformed into a duplicate of Garokk's own.
-With Zaladane, Garokk attempted to unite the Savage Land tribes by forcing them to erect a colossal city for them.
-Garokk and Zaladane fought the X-Men and Ka-Zar; Garokk was defeated by Cyclops and fell down into the city's thermal shaft.
-The X-Men believed Garokk to be dead.
-The X-Men's enemy Magneto later found Garokk, who had transformed: he was larger and half his body had turned into crystal while the other half became like molten rock, and his intelligence was dulled.
-Magneto forced Garokk to serve as the guardian of his Antarctic base.
-In this role, he fought the X-Man Storm, but again fell in a deep pit.
+Zaladane later captured adventurer Kirk Marston and magically resurrects Garokk in Marston's body, which is transformed into a duplicate of Garokk's own.
+With Zaladane, Garokk attempts to unite the Savage Land tribes by forcing them to erect a colossal city for them.
+Garokk and Zaladane battle the X-Men and Ka-Zar; Garokk is defeated by Cyclops and falls into a thermal shaft.
+The X-Men believe Garokk to be dead.
+The X-Men's enemy Magneto later learns that Garokk survived and was transformed into a half-molten, half-crystal form.
+Magneto forces Garokk to serve as the guardian of his Antarctic base.
+In this role, he battles the X-Man Storm, but again falls into a deep pit.

-Again Garokk survived and he returned to his normal size and appearance.
-When the Savage Land was destroyed by the alien Terminus, Terminus was defeated by the Avengers, his armor ruptured and Terminus himself left to die, but it turned out that this Terminus was just an impostor.
-Garokk found a suit of Terminus armor and under mental control (presumably by the real Terminus) entered it and started destroying the remainder of the Savage Land.
+Garokk survives and returned to his normal size and appearance.
+When the X-Men defeat the alien Terminus, leaving him to die, Garokk finds Terminus' armor and takes it for himself, devastating the Savage Land.
 The X-Men fought this "Terminus" and destroyed the armor to reveal Garokk.
-Garokk regained his free will and together with a machine made by the High Evolutionary, he restored the tropical environment to the Savage Land.
-This process infused Garokk's essence into the land, causing him to cease to exist as an individual entity.
+Garokk regained his free will and together with a machine made by the High Evolutionary, he restores the Savage Land to its original state.
+This process infuses Garokk's essence into the land, effectively killing him.

-Garokk returned years later as an enemy of Ka-Zar, but Ka-Zar defeated him.
+Garokk returns years later as an enemy of Ka-Zar, but Ka-Zar defeats him.

-Garokk later appeared in the Savage Land, observing as the High Evolutionary took a number of newly mutated Zebra People children.
-He then led the Avengers to the High Evolutionary's hidden base.